 - You can also ask your family and friends for suggestions as they had a positive experience with local doctors.

 - Another option is to use a Telemedicine Second Opinion service from a local health center or a Virtual Care Service.
 These services can connect you with specialists and without the time and expense of travel.
+An example would be if you needed a second opinion for knee surgery and you would want to see a top doctor who specilizes in diagnosisng and treating knees.

 Here are examples of Virtual Care Second Opinion Services: